ACT

 - • The Science section is the main structural difference from the SAT.

-- • US universities accept ACT and SAT equally — pick whichever you score higher on.
+- • US universities accept ACT and SAT equally.
+Pick whichever you score higher on.

 How ACT differs from SAT

-Which one should Korean students take
+Which one should international students take

-Reviewed by Sprint Admissions Team · Updated April 2026
+Reviewed by Sprint Admissions Team · Updated May 2026

 Related terms